 LABEL DESCRIPTION Protocol/Port This column lists the protocols or service ports for which the most traffic has gone through the ZyWALL.
 The protocols or service ports are listed in descending order with the most used protocol or service port listed first.
-Direction This column lists the direction of travel of the traffic belonging to each protocol or service port listed.
-Incoming refers to traffic that is coming into the ZyWALL's LAN from the WAN.
-Outgoing refers to traffic that is going out from the ZyWALL's LAN to the WAN.
+Direction This field displays Incoming to denote traffic that is coming in from the WAN to the LAN or DMZ.
+This field displays Outgoing to denote traffic that is going out from the LAN or DMZ to the WAN.
 Amount This column lists how much traffic has been sent and/or received for each protocol or service port.
 The measurement unit shown (bytes, Kbytes, Mbytes or Gbytes) varies with the amount of traffic for the particular protocol or service port.
-The count starts over at 0 if a protocol or port passes the bytes count limit (see Table 20-7 Report Specifications).
+The count starts over at 0 if a protocol or port passes the bytes count limit (see Table 20-7 Report Specifications ).